-Student Clinical Duties: The 1st week it is expected you take on 2 patients.
+Student Clinical Duties: Always ask and clarify with the senior resident as well as the APP's on your assigned team what is expected of you during your time on TACS (a good practice for any rotation).
+In general, the 1st week it is expected you take on 2 patients.
 This will allow you to "learn" the pace of the service and the nuances of how it's run.
 The remaining weeks you should be averaging 2-4 patients daily.
 Pre-round on patients you are following, assist interns by updating the list with information on patients you are following, round with team and present your patients on rounds, assist with dressing changes, assist interns/PAs with floor work, write progress notes on your patients, assist in the OR or clinic depending on the day, look up and report back on topics assigned by the chief resident/senior resident.
 Of note, students who are not otherwise occupied may still attend the initial trauma evaluation in the Trauma Bay even if not on the trauma service.
 Occasionally, if the room becomes too crowded, students and others may be asked to step out of the room out of the need for patient safety.
 Please be understanding if this happens.

 Brief Advice on How to Succeed: Be flexible!
 The TACS service is sometimes chaotic given the nature of trauma and acute care surgery.
 It can be unpredictable, and the daily plan can change based on what comes into the ER.
 Most importantly, have fun!
+As noted above, it is always helpful to clarify expectations at the beginning of the rotation from the residents, APPs, and attendings you work with, and also to ask for feedback and areas for improvement at the mid-point, and for feedback at the end.